david-c-street/tech-writing-samples/index.md

 ### Step 3: Inspect the data

-Next let's take a closer look at the distribution of the data we have.
-We already know we want to use ratings and number of reviews as main criteria, but maybe something else will jump out at us.
+Next, let's take a closer look at the distribution of the data we have left.
+We already know we want to use ratings and number of reviews as decision criteria, but maybe something else will jump out at us.

-**Write a function to nicely sort and print category data as a percentage of total**
+**Write a function to sort and summarize category data**

 ```python